Kyubyong/name2nat/README.md

 * STEP 1.
 Downloaded and extracted the 20200601 English wiki dump (enwiki-20200601-pages-articles.xml).
 * STEP 2.
 Iterated all pages and collected the title and the nationality.
-I regarded the title as a person if the Category section at the bottom of each page included ... births (green rectangule), and identified their nationality from the most frequent nationality word in the section (red rectangules).
+I regarded the title as a person if the Category section at the bottom of each page included ... births (green rectangle), and identified their nationality from the most frequent nationality word in the section (red rectangles).
 <img src="wiki.png" >
 * STEP 3.
 Randomly split the data into train/dev/test in the ratio of 8:1:1 within each nationality group.